ZTSALAHUDDIN/PS4_Redesign_TheColorTheory/README.md

 <h1>Website Redesign</h1>

-<p>This repository contains the redesigned version of <strong>[Project Name]</strong>.
+<p>This repository contains the redesigned version of <strong>problem Statement 4</strong>.
 The goal of this redesign is to provide a <strong>clean, modern, and user-friendly interface</strong> while retaining all original functionality.</p>

 <hr>